-Trial Techniques is a required course with sessions on five Friday afternoons during the spring semester and eight full days following the examination period in the spring.
+Trial Techniques is a two-hour required course normally taken during the 2L year.
+The course meets on five Friday afternoons during the spring semester and eight full days following the examination period in the spring.
 Students earn two hours of pass/fail credit for this program.
 Attendance at all sessions is mandatory; attendance is taken daily.

-Occasionally, students are permitted to withdraw for cause, because of unforeseen circumstances such as accident, illness, or involuntarily assumed obligations, but only with the express consent of the director of the program.
+Occasionally, students are permitted to withdraw for cause, because of unforeseen circumstances such as accident, illness, or involuntarily assumed obligations, but only with the express consent of the faculty member in charge of the program.
 Students so excused must take the program when next regularly offered in order to satisfy the graduation requirement.